Homfreyganj massacre

 The Homfreyganj massacre was a massacre of suspected spies during World War II in the occupied Andaman Islands.

 On January 30, 1944, 44 Indian civilians, suspected of spying, were put to death by the Japanese.
 They were all shot dead at point-blank range.
 The majority of the victims were members of the Indian Independence League.

 At the time of the massacre, the Andaman Islands were technically under Azad Hind control, although in fact, the Japanese were very much in charge.
 Despite the lack of practical authority, the Azad Hind government was often accused of "failing its people".

 Background

-The Andaman Islands, although part of British India, was occupied by the Japanese without resistance.
+The Andaman Islands, although part of British India, were occupied by the Japanese without resistance.
 The Japanese maintained a hefty garrison on the islands until the end of World War II.
 They wanted to use the Andaman Islands as a strategic outpost on the eastern edge of the Indian Ocean, and use it as a naval base.
 The Japanese wanted to prevent the British from using the islands as a naval and air base to attack the maritime supply line between Singapore and Rangoon (now known as Yangon).
 They also intended to use the islands to establish a seaplane base to patrol the Bay of Bengal.
 The British also saw the islands to have military value, especially because they could launch both air raids and invasions against Burma and Malaya (both occupied by Japan).
 This led to close interest and naval attacks.